webpack/webpack.js.org/src/content/api/loaders.md

 dependency(file: string) // shortcut
 ```

-Adds a file as dependency of the loader result in order to make them watchable.
+Add a file as dependency of the loader result in order to make them watchable.
 For example, [`html-loader`](https://github.com/webpack-contrib/html-loader) uses this technique as it finds `src` and `src-set` attributes.
 Then, it sets the URLs for those attributes as dependencies of the html file that is parsed.

 ### `this.addContextDependency`